01 of 10

 07 of 10

 Twenty vertical hardwood slats seek less to hide the wall-hugging radiator than to provide a charming visual distraction from it.
 This DIY radiator cover's L-shaped members run from the window sill to a footer attached to the hardwood flooring.
-Pillows topping the radiator cover offer a toasty seat on a chilly winter's day.Continue to 8 of 10 below.
+Made by Design-Milk, it has pillows topping the radiator cover offer a toasty seat on a chilly winter's day.Continue to 8 of 10 below.

 08 of 10